Frequently Asked Questions

 - Those with backgrounds in librarianship, archival management, teaching, historical research, law, medicine, biology, or other related fields

-- Are there any discounts for the Genealogical Research Program?
+- Are there any discounts for the Genealogical courses?

 NEHGS members receive a 10% tuition reduction for BU Genealogy Programs.
 Learn more about the country's leading research center for genealogists and family historians.

-- What computer tasks should I know how to do before registering for the online Genealogical Research Program?
+- What computer tasks should I know how to do before registering for the online Genealogical Research Program or the Online Genealogical Principles course?

 - At the minimum, you should be able to: